OctopusDeploy/People/Support.md

 - I am proficient with my tools and the core building blocks used by our team.
 - I have a good understanding of more than one area of Octopus, and can confidentaly answer support questions in these areas.
+- I take the time to anticipate related issues and provide support before the customers knows it's needed.
 - I can confidently step outside my comfort zone and adapt quickly to new area of Octopus.
 - I am proficient at qualifying and analysing support and feature requests.
 - I know how to make pragmatic decisions in order to provide the best outcomes for our customers